 9/ Have we done all we can to identify all possible PR angles, in as many territories as possible, that will garner this film media attention in print, television and online, thus offering significant added value, and revenue, to that distributor?

-10/ How could we be collecting emails for permission-based marketing or otherwise maximising our customer’s awareness of this and similar future films?
+10/ How could we collect emails or social media follows for permission-based marketing or otherwise maximise our customers’ awareness of this and similar future films?

 Robin TJ Kershaw & Laia Enrich, 2013

-Check out the Legwork 10 Step Checklist and download a pdf at www.legworkfilms.com/10steps.html
+Check out the Legwork 10 Step Checklist and download a pdf to share with colleagues at www.legworkfilms.com/10steps.html